Educational Policy Committee

 The Educational Policy Committee (EPC) will include both voting and non-voting members.
 The voting members are one representative from each department in the Kogod School of Business.
 The non-voting members are the Senior Associate Dean for Academic Affairs, Assistant Dean for Undergraduate Programs, and Associate Dean for Graduate Programs, or their designees.
 Working with the Dean’s Office, the EPC may solicit input from representatives of the undergraduate and graduate student body as required.
 The GBA and UBA Presidents will be kept informed of EPC meeting dates and provided with EPC materials that concern their programs.
 The GBA and UBA may send a representative to attend meetings of the EPC to provide input and counsel with respect to proposed EPC actions that affect their programs.

-Tenured and tenure-track faculty members are eligible to serve on the EPC.
+Tenured, tenure-track, and term faculty members are eligible to serve on the EPC.
 Each department will elect its representative.
 Each member of the EPC will serve a two-year term beginning on August 16th of the year elected and ending on August 15th of the second year.
 Departmental representatives may be re-elected.

-At the first meeting following August 16th, members of the EPC will elect a faculty chairperson, who will serve in that capacity until August 15th of the following year.
+At the first meeting following August 16th, members of the EPC will elect a faculty chairperson from the committee members, who will serve in that capacity until August 15th of the following year.
 An individual faculty member may serve as EPC chair for a maximum of four consecutive years.